Timadurah/ZenceDashboard/README.md

  link this icon css to index.html in react home https://cdn.jsdelivr.net/npm/bootstrap-icons@1.10.2/font/bootstrap-icons.css run this in command:

- npm install recharts
+#b npm install recharts
- npm i --save bootstrap @popperjs/core
+#b npm i --save bootstrap @popperjs/core

+ Copy the git file and replace it with src in the react app after all done Run:

+ #b npm run dev

- then run to start the web
+ to start the web

- npm run dev

  chat on whatsapp +2349051547147